 Insecticides

-Choose sprays or powders specifically designed for woodlice which should be apparent from the label.
+Choose powders or sprays specifically designed for woodlice, which should be apparent from the label.
 Apply these products in areas where woodlice are known to roam.
 This includes entry points, damp, dark spots and other potential hiding spots.
+We recommend trying a pesticide-free powder such as diatomaceous earth first, as these are generally safe to use around people and pets.

 Cleaning and Repairing After Woodlice Infestations